 We would like to reiterate several principles for the development of technical standards that we believe are important to robust trade and investment.
 We believe that in general, standards should be voluntary and not mandated by government agencies.
-We also encourage China to adopt standards from global standardization bodies besides ISO, IEC and ITU such as the Internet Engineering Task Force (IETF) and Worldwide Web Consortium (W3C).
-World-class standards are today developed by a variety of organizations, including organizations that have achieved global prominence because of the international relevance and the broad range of participation in development of their standards.
-Examples include the Institute of Electrical and Electronics Engineers (IEEE), the IETF, and the W3C.
-The WTO has outlined requirements for organizations that seek to be considered as developers of international or global standards, and we encourage China to recognize the broader WTO definition of "international standardization bodies or systems" contained in Annex 1 of the TBT Agreement, which in essence includes any standardization body that is open to all WTO members and meets the criteria set forth in the Decision of the TBT Committee on Principles for the Development of International Standards that is contained in Annex 4 to the Second Triennial Review of the Operation and Implementation of the Agreement on Technical Barriers to Trade.
-USITO also encourages China to follow the attributes of eligibility derived from the WTO principles including, but limited to, openness, consensus, balance, and transparency.
+We also encourage China to adopt the multi-path approach to the development of international standards, rather than relying exclusively on the ISO, IEC, and ITU.
+Worldclass standards are today developed by a variety of standards development organizations and industry consortia, including organizations that have achieved global prominence because of the international relevance and the broad range of participation in development of their standards.
+Examples include the Institute of Electrical and Electronics Engineers (IEEE), the Internet Engineering Task Force (IETF), and the Worldwide Web Consortium (W3C).
+The WTO has outlined requirements for organizations that seek to be considered as developers of international or global standards, and we encourage China to recognize the broader WTO definition of "international standardization bodies or systems" contained in Annex 1 of the TBT Agreement, which includes any standardization body that is open to all WTO members and meets the criteria set forth in the Decision of the TBT Committee on Principles for the Development of International Standards that is contained in Annex 4 to the Second Triennial Review of the Operation and Implementation of the Agreement on Technical Barriers to Trade.
+USITO also encourages China to follow the attributes of eligibility derived from the WTO principles including, but not limited to, openness, consensus, balance, and transparency.